donbasta/nanograd/README.md

 There are several main programs in src/bin folder, and there is a makefile rule for each main program.
 For example, to run linear regression, just run `make linear-regression`

+### Common issues

+1. When running matplotlib for visualization, the header Python.h not found

 ## Common QnA about Deep Learning

 1. **Q:** Why does a combination of matrix operations (multiplications) can transform a space (training features) into another space (target features) well? (i.e. solve a specific ML task)